Why is the textile industry so polluting?

 Eco-design must rely on multiple factors.
 Life Cycle Assessment (LCA) helps us understand the stakes for each type of product, but it’s not the only tool and, in any case, it’s just one step in the eco-design process.

 As mentioned in a previous article – L’éco-conception : possibilité ou nécessité ? -, eco-design is primarily common sense.
 It’s also about gaining expertise by asking the right questions and thoroughly investigating the issues.
-It demands a high level of scrutiny to find answers to all questions and a lot of energy to change what’s not working.
+It demands a high level of scrutiny to find answers to all questions and a lot of energy to change that don’t align with sustainable production.

 The good news is that today everything is much simpler as everyone is getting involved.
 The momentum is massive and forces all stakeholders to reevaluate their practices.